Green and Sustainable Home Construction Practices

 Custom home with Passive House targeting — Passive House projects require exterior insulation levels that may necessitate modified framing details and deeper foundation profiles.
 Triple-pane fenestration with U-values at or below 0.14 is common.
 These projects require structural review for load calculations affected by additional insulation mass.

 Existing home retrofit to sustainable standards — Retrofits to achieve ENERGY STAR or LEED for Homes certification face additional complexity when existing framing, duct systems, or ventilation pathways do not conform to current standards.
 The EPA's Home Performance with ENERGY STAR program structures whole-house retrofits through a defined audit-and-improvement workflow.
-The home-improvement-directory-purpose-and-scope section describes how contractors offering retrofit services are categorized in this directory.
+The home-improvement-provider network-purpose-and-scope section describes how contractors offering retrofit services are categorized in this network.

 Solar-ready and net-zero construction — DOE's Zero Energy Ready Home (ZERH) program requires that a home be solar-ready (conduit, panel capacity, and roof orientation prerequisites met) and achieve a HERS score low enough that an appropriately sized photovoltaic array would offset 100 percent of annual energy consumption.
 As of DOE's Version 2 requirements, ZERH homes must meet ENERGY STAR for Homes and EPA Indoor airPLUS as prerequisite certifications (DOE Zero Energy Ready Home Program).